samuell-k/samuell-k/README.md

 ---

-### 🧑‍💻 About Me
+### About Me

 I'm a results-driven **Full Stack Developer** and **AI Practitioner** with hands-on experience in software development, IT leadership, and AI-augmented professional work.
 I build scalable web applications using the **MERN** and **PERN** stacks, lead technical teams, and apply AI tools to boost productivity and decision-making.

 I'm also passionate about **training others** — simplifying complex technical and AI concepts for professionals, entrepreneurs, and non-technical audiences.
 Fluent in English and Kinyarwanda 🇷🇼.

-- 🔭 Currently sharpening my skills in **React, Bootstrap, and AI development techniques**
+- Currently sharpening my skills in **React, Bootstrap, and AI development techniques**
-- 🌱 Completed the **ALX Africa AI Career Essentials Certificate**
+- Completed the **ALX Africa AI Career Essentials Certificate**
-- 🤝 Open to collaborating on **open-source projects, coding tutorials, and AI-based projects**
+- Open to collaborating on **open-source projects, coding tutorials, and AI-based projects**
-- ⚡ Fun fact: I love building efficient, scalable web applications!
+- Fun fact: I love building efficient, scalable web applications!

 ---

-### 🛠️ Tech Stack
+###Tech Stack

 **Languages & Frameworks**
 <p>